Madagascar Turtle Conservation

 Online booking is unavailable for this trip

 If you can’t fly directly to Nosy Be, you can get a connecting flight from Antananarivo (TNR) Airport to the island or travel overland via taxi brousse or private car.
-Ask your travel adviser if you need help with travel arrangements.
+Ask your travel advisor if you need help with travel arrangements.
 If you’re travelling overland, please be aware that the journey can take anywhere from 24 to 72 hours.

 When your programme comes to an end, you’ll need to arrange your own transport back to the airport.
 Local staff can help you book this.